-- Staging: You’ll be able to easily create a copy of your site to test new code and updates without affecting the live site – not available with the StartUp plan.
+- Staging: You’ll be able to easily create a copy of your website to test new code and updates without affecting the live site – not available with the StartUp plan.

 - Backups: SiteGround offers a good backup system, you’ll be able to restore easily to one of the available backups at no extra cost.
 Moreover, GrowBig and GoGeek users can create backups on-demand.

-- Datacenters: There are many locations to choose from when hosting your site: USA, UK, Australia, Singapore, Germany and Holland.
+- Datacenters: There are many locations to choose from when hosting your website: USA, UK, Australia, Singapore, Germany and Holland.

-- Bandwidth: SiteGround’s plans don’t limit the amount of traffic that your site can get.
+- Bandwidth: SiteGround’s plans don’t limit the amount of traffic that your website can get.

-- Price: Well, as you’ve seen above, SiteGround is not the cheapest alternative.
+- Price: Well, as you’ve seen above, SiteGround is not the cheapest option.
 Also, be aware that the renewal prices are quite high.

 - Database size: SiteGround has a limitation on the database size – 1 GB max. for each database.

-If you are looking for affordable WordPress hosting, chances are you’ve bumped into Bluehost, as they have deep pockets when it comes to marketing.
-This Utah-based host is home to over 2M websites and has over 750 employees, a true GIANT.
+If you are looking for cheap affordable WordPress hosting, chances are you’ve bumped into Bluehost, as they have deep pockets when it comes to marketing.

 They are part of one of the largest hosting groups, the EIG, home to brands like HostGator and iPage.
 However, this is not a popularity contest, so let me tell you what you’ll find if you check under Bluehost’s hood.

 - Basic: $9.99 a month to host 1 website and 50 GB of storage.